 Diabetes Support Group

-Memorial Hermann The Woodlands hosts a free diabetes support group every odd month on the second Wednesday from 6:30 p.m. to 8 p.m. and on every even month on the third Thursday from noon to 1:30 p.m.
-Bring your own lunch and join us in the Conference Center at Memorial Hermann The Woodlands Hospital, 9250 Pinecroft.
+Memorial Hermann The Woodlands hosts a free diabetes support group every odd month on the second Wednesday from 6:30 to 8 p.m. and on every even month on the third Wednesday from noon to 1:30 p.m.
+Bring your own lunch and join us in the Resource Center at Memorial Hermann The Woodlands Medical Center, 9250 Pinecroft.
 Please call (713) 222-CARE(2273) or visit memorialhermann.org/classes-events/ to RSVP.
 Questions?
 Call (713) 897-5943.

 |1/10/18||6:30 – 8 p.m.||Cooking Demo – Crockpot Meals|